martin-brennan/writing.martin-brennan.com/_posts/2020-05-19-proclamation.md

 ---
-title: "The Weekly Proclamation I"
+title: "Proclamation"
 date: 2020-05-19T18:38:00+10:00
 author: Martin Brennan
 layout: post
-permalink: /weekly-proclamation-1/
+permalink: /proclamation/
 oc: true
-category: weekly update
+category: dispatches
 byline: by Martin Brennan
 ---

-First off, I want to level with you, and let you know that this proclamation may not be weekly.
-It may end up being bi-weekly, or monthly, or something like that, but goddamn it, I'm going to call it the Weekly Proclamation because it will always be released on a week.
-That way, I don't need to feel guilt, and you don't need to feel let down.
-Whenever I feel like not posting, I will post an update saying "I didn't really do anything", and may I be booed and have rotten tomatoes thrown at me like some vagrant locked in the village stocks.
-Sound good?
-Onward, then!
+I have revised history in this post.
+I am now a revisionist.
+I put the newspaper clipping into the furnace.
+You never saw anything about weekly updates.

 <!--more-->

+Author's note: I originally envisioned these dispatches to be weekly updates...but then 2020 was a Year, as we all know.
+I want to keep doing these little posts but I think the idea of having to do them weekly was too much pressure, especially with COVID.
+So I will leave this here as a historical fragment (slightly edited) and carry on as if these were not weekly.
+I have edited the other 3 posts similarly.
+See [the dispatches list](/dispatches) for more entries.

 ### Why...How?

 It all started with the Now pages.
 Good-intentioned, I wanted these updates to be a window into my writing process and my progress with my novels and other projects.
 [That](/now-november-2018) [didn't](/now-january-2019-and-year-in-review) [go](/now-march-2019) [so well](/now-june-2019).
 The problem wasn't the content -- at least I don't think.
 I updated.
 I talked about what I was doing.
 But the gaps between the posts made these updates rather large, and thus a pain in the arse to write.
 Even now I have the makings of a "Now February 2020" post partially written longhand, pictured below if you care to strain your eyes to read my scratchings.
 I wrote this in February in the playground in Indooroopilly shopping centre while my sons played.
 Abandoned it was, as was all hope when ye entered here.
-I _think_ what I want to do is smaller posts (weekly, even), that are easier to write and easier to read.
+I _think_ what I want to do is smaller posts, that are easier to write and easier to read.
 Why?
 Because sometimes writing is being on a gigantic hamster wheel, and it is difficult to see wins and progress when you are in the trenches.

 ![Abandoned Now February 2020](/images/abandoned_now_february.jpg)